wangxj03/wangxj03.github.io/content/posts/2024-11-08-schema-generation/index.md

 ## Conclusion

-Leveraging Python’s introspection capabilities alongside Pydantic’s type system allows for the automated generation of JSON schemas directly from function signatures.
+Leveraging Python’s introspection capabilities alongside Pydantic’s type system allows for automated generation of JSON schemas directly from function signatures.
 This approach minimizes manual effort, maintains consistency, and strengthens type safety, providing developers with an efficient and scalable way to connect LLMs with external tools.